ASEAN Energy Gender Week 2026: Workshop on Driving Gender Equality and Inclusion in Energy Employment

 Gender equality, diversity, and inclusivity (GEDI) are essential to fostering equitable and sustainable energy transitions.
 While progress has been made over the past decade to integrate these principles into the energy sector, significant work remains.
 Championing GEDI requires concerted efforts to create equal opportunities, foster inclusive cultures, dismantle systemic barriers, and assess the impacts of energy technologies, policies, and innovations through an intersectional lens.
 This lens enables a deeper understanding of the interconnectedness of social identities and their influence on the experiences of both the energy workforce and the progress of decarbonisation.
 It underscores the importance of equitable access, opportunities, and inclusive practices throughout the energy sector.

-Anchored in the ASEAN Plan of Action for Energy Cooperation (APAEC) 2026–2030 and its theme of “Advancing Regional Cooperation in Ensuring Energy Security and Accelerating Decarbonisation for a Just and Inclusive Energy Transition,” this workshop contributes directly to efforts to integrate Gender Equality, Disability, and Social Inclusion (GEDSI) into energy policy and planning.
-Building on the success of the first day of the ASEAN Energy Gender Week, this workshop shifts the focus from high-level dialogue to concrete action on gender equality and inclusion in ASEAN’s energy workforce and employment.
-In collaboration with the Tara Climate Foundation, the Clean Energy Ministerial (CEM) and the ASEAN Centre for Energy (ACE) are convening policymakers, industry leaders, regional stakeholders, and global experts to strengthen and accelerate gender equality and inclusion in Southeast Asia’s clean energy transition.
+A key highlight of the week was Day 2’s workshop, Driving Gender Equality and Inclusion in Energy Employment, co-organised by the CEM, the Tara Climate Foundation, and the ASEAN Centre for Energy (ACE).
+Anchored in the ASEAN Plan of Action for Energy Cooperation (APAEC) 2026–2030 and its theme of “Advancing Regional Cooperation in Ensuring Energy Security and Accelerating Decarbonisation for a Just and Inclusive Energy Transition,” this workshop contributed directly to efforts to integrate Gender Equality, Disability, and Social Inclusion (GEDSI) into energy policy and planning.
+Day 2 shifted the focus from high-level dialogue to concrete action on gender equality and inclusion in ASEAN’s energy workforce and employment.

 Supported by: